 - If penicillin can cure those that are ill, Spanish sherry can bring the dead back to life -.
 Attributed to Sir Alexander Fleming.

 Hi!
 I am Boris and I would like to briefly introduce my exclusive and tailor made services to you: "OENOTOURISM" in Andalucia.
-Go to the back of this page and read "My personal advice" if you want to skip this introduction.
+Go to the page and read "My advice" if you want to skip this introduction.

 There is a growing interest nowadays for wine tasting all over quality wine producing areas of Europe.
 The trend is coming from the wine tasting market in the Napa Valley, California, and is rapidly expanding worldwide to far away places and good quality wine producers like Australia, Argentina and Chili and of course to our sun drenched Mediterranean neighbours of Portugal, France and Italy.
 The common factor in all countries is oenotourism, mixing the palatable pleasures of degustation with high class tourism.